Eurycantha calcarata: Behavior

 Thorny devils are nocturnal feeders and group together during the day to hide under bark and in trees hollows, providing protection from predators.
 Like other types of stick insects they use crypsis and catalepsy to evade predators.

 Reproduction

 Eurycantha calcarata typically reproduce through sexual reproduction and produce eggs that hatch 4.5-6.5 months later.
 When no males are present in the population, this stick insect exhibits parthenogenesis instead.
 Eggs are typically 8.2 mm in length and 4 mm wide, with a somewhat cylindrical shape.
 Egg color can vary from shades of brown to grey and surface texture is rough and shiny.

 Males actively fight for mating rights with females.
 The females have a tail like structure known as the ovipositor, which is used to lay eggs under soft soil.
 The eggs tend to resemble plant seeds covered by a hard shell.
-After about 4 months’ incomplete metamorphosis takes place when the nymphs hatch out.
 Once hatched they are brown in colour and are about 30 – 40 mm long.
 The defenseless nymphs crawl up food plants to collect at the top.